UnconnectedBedna/shrink-backup/README.md

 > ONLY use this for **CONVERTING** filesystem into img file, **if you already have `f2fs` on the system you backup from, do not use this option.**
 > The script will detect what filesystem is used on `root` and act accordingly.

-Only supported with new backups, not when using `-U`.
+Only supported for Raspberry Pi OS with new backups, not when using `-U`.

 Autoexpansion at boot is not supported for `f2fs` (there is no way of resizing a mounted `f2fs` filesystem, unlike with `ext4`) so resizing root partition have to be made manually after writing img to sd-card.
 Resize operations (when updating backup with `-U`) is not available for `f2fs` _as of now_.